Approval Ratings Down for Henrik and Joachim

 But it is Prince Joachim’s approval rating that has essentially snowballed over the past five years.
 Back in 2004, when the Prince was still married to the Countess of Frederiksborg (the poll was taken before their divorce was announced), Joachim enjoyed at 84.6% approval rating.
 Today, it stands at nearly half that, at 44.6%.
 Joachim’s second wife, Princess Marie, has an equally dismal approval rating of almost 37%.

-Tagged Crown Prince Frederik, Crown Princess Mary, Margrethe II, Prince Henrik the Prince Consort, Prince Joachim of Denmark, Princess Marie of Denmark, Public Opinion.
+Tagged Crown Prince Frederik of Denmark, Crown Princess Mary of Denmark, Margrethe II of Denmark, Prince Henrik the Prince Consort, Prince Joachim of Denmark, Princess Marie of Denmark, Public Opinion.